aspose-barcode/Aspose.BarCode-Documentation/phpjava/getting-started/licensing/_index.md

 ## **License File**

-The license is an XML file that contains key information about the purchased license, including:
+The license is an XML file that contains essential information about your license, including:

 - `License Type`
 - `Order ID`
-- `Product Names` to which the license applies
+- `Product Names` the license applies to
-- `Customer` information
+- `Customer` details
-- `Edition Type` of the license
+- `Edition Type`
-- `Serial Number` of the issued license
+- `Serial Number`

-A **trial license** includes an additional field, `LicenseExpiry`, which defines the date until which the license remains valid.
+A **trial license** includes an additional field, `LicenseExpiry`, which specifies the expiration date.
 After this date, the trial license becomes inactive.

-Both **trial** and **commercial** licenses include a `SubscriptionExpiry` field.
+Both **trial** and **commercial** licenses include a `SubscriptionExpiry` field, which defines the period during which you are entitled to receive product updates, such as:
-This defines the end of the update subscription period.
-Until this date, the customer is entitled to receive all product updates.
-> ⚠️ **Note:** Typically, the `LicenseExpiry` date is earlier than the `SubscriptionExpiry`.
-> Therefore, for trial licenses, the `SubscriptionExpiry` value has no practical effect.

-Aspose.BarCode typically delivers monthly updates that may include:

 - Bug fixes
-- Performance improvements
+- Performance enhancements
 - New feature additions

+> ⚠️ **Note:** Typically, the `LicenseExpiry` date is earlier than the `SubscriptionExpiry`.
+> Therefore, for trial licenses, the `SubscriptionExpiry` has no practical effect.

 > ⚠️ **Do not modify the license file.**
-> The license file is digitally signed.
+> The license is digitally signed.
-> Any changes — including extra spaces or line breaks —
+> Any changes — including additional spaces or line breaks —
-> will result in the file being corrupted and failing validation.
+> will corrupt the file and cause validation to fail.

+---

 ## **Applying a License**

-Customer can apply license file in several ways.
+There are two ways to apply a license in **Aspose.BarCode for PHP via Java**.

+---

-1. #### Applying for whole session:
+### 1. Applying License for the Entire Session

-The license must be set before any barcode generation or recognition operations.
+The license is set once and remains valid for all subsequent operations in the session.
-Once set, the license remains in effect and does not need to be reapplied for each request.
+You do not need to pass it with each request.

-Example for **BarcodeGenerator** and **BarCodeReader**
+#### Example: `BarcodeGenerator` and `BarCodeReader`

 ```php
     $license = new License();